 Although an IWMS+ is a relatively new technology that takes advantage of significant advancements in the cost and quality of sensors, it is built on a very mature technology, the integrated workplace management system (IWMS).
-This presents both challenges and opportunities for implementation.
+This presents software implementation challenges as well as opportunities.

 Marrying the Old and the New

-One of the challenges of implementing an IWMS+ is that most large organizations already have an IWMS in place, which means a “big bang” rollout of a comprehensive solution may not always be practical.
+One of the implementation challenges posed by an IWMS+ solution is that most large organizations already have IWMS software in place, which means a “big bang” rollout of a comprehensive solution may not always be practical.
 While some IWMS providers like Spacewell offer both parts of the IWMS+ solution, the same is not true for all IWMS or smart building software providers.
 Likewise, the specific features and focus of the software solutions will also vary from vendor to vendor.

 An obvious solution to this puzzle is to simply combine the existing IWMS with the preferred smart building solution to build a functional IWMS+.
 This will nearly always be an option and will simply require some form of integration between the two systems.
 The drawback of this approach is that it can be complex to set up, particularly when there are numerous automated triggers that need to communicate with different systems.